 Set your stove to low heat.
 Place your covered baking pan on top, then build a small fire on top of the lid.
 Your lid must be flat and free of any plastic parts.
 Be sure to use the same level of care you would with any fire and be aware of any local fire regulations.
 See the NOLS Cookery for more info on this method!

 For this method and the tower of power, you can reduce your stove’s heat by depressurizing.
 This must be done very carefully.
 To depressurize, start your stove as you normally would and allow it to heat up.
 Then, turn it off and blow out the flame, making sure it is completely out.
 Slowly unscrew the connection to the fuel bottle until you hear the hiss of the pressure releasing from the bottle.
-Reattach the cap fully, give two pumps and re-light your stove.
+After 2-3 seconds, reattach the cap fully, give two pumps and re-light your stove.
 The resultant flame will be flickering and low.
 If it looks like it might go out, give the fuel bottle a pump or two.
-For more details on this technique, see the NOLS Cookery or watch the video below.

 3. Steam Baking